 What Is Your Net Income

 Your net income is based on your gross or pre-tax income and reflects your annual salary or based on hourly wages times the number of hours you worked.

-That total gross income will be reduced by your tax deductions and deductions for pension and retirement accounts providing your net income for the year.
+Deductions for taxes and pension and retirement accounts will be your net income for the year.

 Using A Budget May Help You To Control Spending

-Your net income is usually used to pay your monthly bills, your monthly loans, and other items in your budget.
+Net income pays your monthly bills, your monthly loans, and other items in your budget.

 For a better description of what goes into your budget plan, see our post, “How To Control Spending With A Simple Budget.”

-Having a good budget plan and spending less than you earn will add to your net worth.
+Having a reasonable budget plan and spending less than you earn will add to your net worth.